Saturday, December 30, 2023

 Using a site map for generating dynamic menus in web applications

 In the last few weeks, I have been playing around with a couple of old and obsolete web applications that I have developed in the past with my own web framework.
-Much of the functionality that these custom web applications offer are facilitated by my framework, but sometimes these web applications also contain significant chunks custom code.
+Much of the functionality that these custom web applications offer are facilitated by my framework, but sometimes these web applications also contain significant chunks of custom code.

 One of the more interesting features provided by custom code is folding menus (also known as dropdown and dropright menus etc.), that provide a similar experience to the Windows start menu.
 My guess is that because the start menu experience is so familiar to many users, it remains a frequently used feature by many web applications as of today.